-We recruited 982 participants on Prolific who were randomly assigned to the four treatments.
-251 subjects were assigned to the Baseline treatment, 244 to Strategy Method, 244 to Automatic Inference, and 251 to Plan.
-The average payoff is \$6.79, and the median completion time is 21 minutes, which is equivalent to \$19.40 per hour.
+We recruited 982 participants who were randomly assigned to the four treatments: 251 subjects were assigned to the Baseline treatment, 244 to Strategy Method, 244 to Automatic Inference, and 251 to Plan.
+Participants receive a \$3 completion payment and an average bonus payment of \$3.79, and the median completion time is 21 minutes, which is equivalent to \$19.40 per hour.

 We follow the standard procedures to ensure that the results are not driven by misunderstanding of the experiment instructions.
-Participants receive detailed instructions and must correctly answer a set of understanding questions about them before proceeding.
+Participants receive detailed instructions and must correctly answer a set of understanding questions about them before proceeding, as well as passing attention checks.
 Figure A.2 in the appendix shows the distribution of mistakes on the understanding questions.
-Restricting the sample to participants who make zero mistakes does not affect the tal economics, Bernheim and Taubinsky 2018 discusses how it can suffer from the circularity trap, by which "we identify bias by looking for choices that conflict with true preferences while inferring true preferences from unbiased choices."
+Restricting the sample to participants who make zero mistakes does not affect the results.
+Importantly, we present participants with parts 1 and 2 on the same page, so that it is unlikely that failures to consider part 2 into their part 1 decision is an artifact of the experiment (see appendix section I.B for screenshots of the experimental instructions).

-&lt;sup>6The sample is balanced on gender.
+&lt;sup>13The sample is balanced on gender.
 The average age is 42 years.
 74% of the sample identify as White and 11% as Black.
 53% of the sample have a Bachelor's degree or higher.
-Table A.2 in the appendix summarizes demographic characteristics by treatment.
+Table A.1 in the appendix summarizes demographic characteristics by treatment.